NOS Journaal: History

-On 5 January 1956, the Nederlandse Televise Stichting (Dutch Television Foundation, the forerunner of the NOS) broadcast the first NTS-journaal bulletin: initially, these were broadcast three times a week.
-Each edition lasted fifteen minutes, and had no presenter.
+On 5 January 1956, the Nederlandse Televise Stichting (Dutch Television Foundation, the forerunner of the NOS) broadcast the first NTS-journaal bulletin, created under the influence of Jan-Willem Rengelink.
+The news were supervised by a special commission.
+Initially, these were published three times a week.
+Each edition lasted fifteen minutes and had no presenter.
 From 3 October 1957, Coen van Hoewijk became the first newsreader of NTS-journaal, and by extension, on Dutch television; the first female newsreader, Eugènie Herlaar, started in 1965.
 The number of broadcasts increased over time.
-The Nederlandse Omroep Stichting (Dutch Broadcasting Foundation) was founded in 1969, as a result of a merger between the NTS and the Nederlandse Radio Union.
+The Nederlandse Omroep Stichting (Dutch Broadcasting Foundation) was founded in 1969 due to a merger between the NTS and the Nederlandse Radio Union.

 On 6 January 1973 at 8 pm, the autocue was introduced; previously, the newsreaders read from scripts printed on paper.

 In 1989, NOS Journaal gained competition, in the form of RTL Nieuws, broadcast on the then-upstart channel RTL Véronique.
-Since then, other channels have launched, bringing with them their own news broadcasts, such as SBS 6 with its successful Hart van Nederland (Heart of the Netherlands), which focuses on news from within the Netherlands.
+Since then, other media have launched, bringing with them their own news broadcasts, such as SBS6 with its successful Hart van Nederland (Heart of the Netherlands), which focuses on news from within the Netherlands.

 Major changes to the presentation of NOS Journaal were made in May 2012: the anchors now presented the news standing up, as opposed to being sat behind a desk, and the news began to be delivered with the help of a large videowall displaying pictures of the day's news.
 According to the NOS, these changes were made in order to give a greater sense of urgency and to connect more with the viewer.